Request an Appointment

 If you are not registered with West Point CYS Services - please request an appointment online via the form with Parent and Outreach Services.

 Lee Area Child Development Center (CDC) is accredited by the National Association for the Education of Young Children (NAEYC).
 Combined with Army standards and regulations, NAEYC guides the CDC program towards the highest quality of care for your children.
-CDC Hourly classrooms are mixed age groups consisting of 6 weeks to 18 months, 16 months - 36 months, and preschool programs.
+Lee CDC programs offer a part day preschool program for ages 3-5 years.
+This program offers a 2 or 3 day option for child care.
 The classrooms are arranged in interest areas of literacy, math & science, art, blocks, dramatic play, manipulative toys and games.
 Our program is designed to positively promote the four areas of development: social/emotional, physical, cognitive and language through exploration, experience and fun.

 SAC Partnerships with 4-H, the Boys and Girls Club of America (BGCA), and the Josephson Institute of Ethics Character Counts!
 Curriculum provides children with additional options and opportunities for enhanced program options.